FAQs - Intercultural Understanding Partnership Grant Program

 We believe that working together is more effective than working in isolation.
 Good partnerships create benefits for both partners.
 We do not value transactional partnerships where organisations and schools work simply to advance their own priorities – a quid pro quo exchange.
 Rather, we value partnerships where we work collaboratively towards a common goal.

 We have intentionally used the word ‘partnership’ to reflect its importance.
-Working together as partners is a vital part of ICUP.
+Working together as partners is a vital part of the program.
 This will include meetings and communication with TFH staff to assist planning and execution of your project, and where requested also include engaging TFH for student and/or teacher face-to-face or online programs.

-ICUP is based around eight principles that research (Deakin University, 2015) has shown can improve intercultural capabilities in schools:
+The Intercultural Understanding Partnesrhip Grant program is based around eight principles that research (Deakin University, 2015) has shown can improve intercultural capabilities in schools:

-1. Principals make a difference: The Principal needs to be supportive of the recommendations from the team and advocate for the work the team is doing within their community.
+- Principals make a difference: The Principal needs to be supportive of the recommendations from the team and advocate for the work the team is doing within their community.

-6. Learning environments are inclusive: When nurtured in all four areas – among students, staff, parents and community – the development of intercultural capabilities is most effective.
+- Learning environments are inclusive: When nurtured in all four areas – among students, staff, parents and community – the development of intercultural capabilities is most effective.

 Together For Humanity